-Do you come down with a case of the flu or other viral infections like clockwork every year as soon as the leaves start to change color, or the snow starts to fall?
-Do you feel helpless against these nasty “bugs”?
-If you said yes, and if you feel that avoiding them is beyond your ability, then read on.
-These are surefire ways to greatly reduce your chances of getting these viral pests this year.
-And if they get you, these tips and recommendations will give you the best opportunity to prevail and restore your good health.
+Do you come down with a case of the flu like clockwork every year as soon as the leaves start to change color, or the snow starts to fall?
+Do you feel helpless against the flu?
+If you said yes, and if you feel that avoiding the flu is beyond your ability, then read on.
+These are surefire ways to greatly reduce your chances of getting the flu this year.

 Avoid Sugar, processed and fried foods